beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 But it behaves a little bit differently than we might be used to.
 Notably, numbers like 1.5, 2.5, and 3.5 that are equally close to two whole numbers _always round to the nearest even number_.
-Which is, ironically, an odd thing to do.
+This is commonly known as _round half to even_ or _banker's rounding_.

 ``` {.py}
 round(2.8)  # 3